Game Preview: Cougars vs. Giants: 0

 - Game Preview: Cougars vs. Giants: 0 - Prince George Cougars

-- Cougars Acquire 6'5 Blue-Liner Chichkin from Regina Pats - Prince George Cougars
+- Holinka and Jecho Return from World Juniors with Bronze - Edmonton Oil Kings

-- Pats Deal Chichkin to Cougars for Fourth-Round Pick - Regina Pats
+- Game Preview: Game 40 vs Prince Albert Raiders - Medicine Hat Tigers

-- Warriors and Giants Team up for Morning Deal - Moose Jaw Warriors
+- Cougars Acquire Veteran Sniper Riche from Blades in Exchange for Laing, Dumas, and Draft Picks - Prince George Cougars

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.